Nowz: 2025–present: New name, Ignition

 On June 2, Nowadays announced on social media that they would be re-branding as Nowz.
 Nowz released the pre-release single "Fly to the Youth" on June 17 as part of their upcoming EP, with labelmate Yuqi participating as a producer for the EP.
 On June 18, Nowz revealed their first EP Ignition would be releasing on July 9.

-Public image

-Nowadays initially promoted their own genre called "Days pop" with the notion that it "will permeate everyone's daily lives".